Data Silos: What They Are and How to Get Rid of Them

 Solutions for Getting Rid of Data Silos

 Since data silos happen when you have different databases isolated from one another, a lot of managers think it's simply about importing and exporting those databases.
-The problem is that data is not static.
-Phone numbers change, emails change, people leave companies and prospects become customers or even providers.
+But, I’ve found that the problem is that data is not static.
+Phone numbers and emails change, people leave companies, and prospects become customers or even providers.

 Because data is constantly changing, no matter how often you import/export CSV files, the information will never be fully up-to-date.
 It would take dozens of manual import/export operations each month, which would take a huge amount of time and heighten the risk of manual data entry errors.